hotosm/insights/README.md

 * `create extension hstore` against the Postgres database
 * `pip install bz2file`

-8 GB RAM and 2vCPU cloud instance is used in practical implementation of running OSMH
+4 GB RAM and 2vCPU cloud instance (AWS c5a.large) is used in practical implementation of running OSMH
 ## OSMH Setup

 OSMH can parse specific country .osm(.bz2) files and inserts OSM elements into a single table called `osm_element_history`.
 This table would contain all nodes, ways and relations in the .osm file